javierlocp/my-personal-site/src/posts/ux-of-decimals.md

 ## 2. Value-scaled Precision Rule

-While the Minimum Significant Decimals Rule ensures clarity by avoiding under- or over-rounding, the Value-Scaled Precision Rule helps adjust the number of decimals shown based on the size of the value.
+While the Minimum Significant Decimals Rule ensures clarity by avoiding under/over-rounding, the Value-Scaled Precision Rule helps adjust the number of decimals shown based on the size of the value.

 The idea is simple: as values increase, fewer decimals are needed to remain meaningful.
 Your UI should scale precision according to the value, ensuring users always see enough detail without being overwhelmed by noise.